HMDOC/opensell-backend/README.md

 npm install
 ```

-Create a file named `.env.local` in the root folder with this content :
+Create a file named `.env.local` in the root directory with the following content :
 ```properties
 # Port of the frontend
 VITE_PORT=80